 The principles outlined in the waste hierarchy can be generalized across various industries to create more sustainable systems.
-For example, in the manufacturing sector, companies can adopt lean production methods to reduce waste, reuse parts or products, recycle materials, recover energy from production byproducts, and minimize landfill use.
+For example, in the manufacturing sector, companies can adopt lean production methods to reduce waste, reuse parts or products, recycle materials, recover energy from production by-products, and minimize landfill use.

 By applying the waste hierarchy across different industries, businesses can contribute to a more sustainable and circular economy, focusing on reducing environmental impacts while optimizing the use of resources.
-This framework encourages industries to rethink waste as a valuable resource, and reverse the current mentality whereby it is considered as something to be discarded.
-On the contrary considered as a resource, it has intrinsic value and offers an opportunity to recover, repurpose, and reuse materials in innovative ways.
+This framework encourages industries to rethink waste not as something to be discarded, but as an opportunity to recover, repurpose, and reuse materials in innovative ways.

-Here's an example of how the waste hierarchy applies to textiles found in the literature5:
+Here's an example of how the waste hierarchy applies to textiles (red are not addressed):

-- · Reuse: Extending the life of products by using them again for their original purpose or finding new applications.
-Swapping, donating, reselling used clothing, renting textiles, repairing clothes, and repurposing damaged or returned items. - · Recycle: Processing waste materials into new products or materials.
+- Reuse: Extending the life of products by using them again for their original purpose or finding new applications.
+Swapping, donating, reselling used clothing, renting textiles, repairing clothes, and repurposing damaged or returned items. - Recycle: Processing waste materials into new products or materials.
 An idea here is to design products for closed-loop recycling, where materials are recycled back into the same product.
 Textiles that are no longer suitable for reuse can be recycled into new materials, such as fibers for creating new clothing or non-clothing products.
 Recycling helps to close the loop, reducing the need for virgin materials and lessening the environmental burden of producing textiles from scratch.
-Mechanical and chemical recycling processes support this transition. - Recovery: Converting waste into energy and fibers.
+Mechanical and chemical recycling processes support this transition. - Energy Recovery: Converting waste into energy.
 When textiles cannot be reused or recycled, another option is energy recovery.
-For example, this involves converting waste materials into energy processes like incineration.
-Although this step is not as preferable as the others, it can be a more sustainable option than landfill disposal, as it recovers some value from the waste. - Disposal: Safe and responsible disposal of waste that cannot be prevented, reduced, reused, recycled, or used for energy recovery.
-Out of scope any activity here in CIRCULOOS project.
+This involves converting waste materials into energy through processes like incineration.
+Although this step is not as preferable as the others, it can be a more sustainable option than landfill disposal, as it recovers some value from the waste. - Disposal: Safe and responsible disposal of waste that cannot be prevented, reduced, reused, recycled, or used for energy recovery.Out of scope any activity here.

-4. How does this apply to Open Call 3.1?
+4. How does this apply to our Open Calls?

-To accelerate the transition toward circular manufacturing, CIRCULOOS is launching Open Call 3.1 (OC3.1), which enables single entities to extend the existing CIRCULOOS pilot value chains by introducing new R-strategies or enhancing existing ones.
+To accelerate the transition toward circular manufacturing, CIRCULOOS is launching two complementary funding opportunities: Open Call 2 (OC2) and Open Call 3.18 (OC3.1):

+- OC2 supports the formation of new circular supply chains, of consortia of 2-4 entities, to develop and implement novel circular value chain demonstrators. - OC3.1 Enables single entities to extend the existing CIRCULOOS pilot value chains by introducing new R-strategies or enhancing existing ones.
 Selected entities will contribute by improving resource recovery, refining manufacturing processes, or identifying new market players to strengthen circularity.